• Skip to main content

 1. Durable Power of Attorney

-A durable power of attorney (or DPOA) is adequate immediately after you sign it (unless stated otherwise).
+A durable power of attorney is adequate immediately after you sign it (unless stated otherwise).
 It allows your agent to continue acting on your behalf if you become incapacitated.
 For example, suppose you fall into a coma.
 In that case, your agent will retain the authority to make financial or health-related decisions and sign documents for you.

 Non-Durable Power of Attorney